eliasmistler/tabgen/readme.md

 * BaselineChordFrettingEvaluator: A generic class for heuristics, implemented as a hand-tuned linear model.
 Use the _weights_ dictionary to assign weights to features.
 If you set _tabgen.definitions.FeatureConfig.heuristics = True_, you will have access to a predefined set of heuristics, available as features _'heuristics\_*'_.
 For example, use _dict(heuristic\_distance\_move=1.0)_ to generate frettings based on the distance travelled between consecutive frettings.
 * ProbabilityLookupEvaluator: Looks up probabilities from preprocessing.
 Falls back to a low probability for unseen data.
 * RegressionChordFrettingEvaluator: Estimates the cost function as a predicted negative log probabilty.
 Refer to the project report for details.
 * LSTMChordFrettingEvaluator: Predicts a new fretting based on previous frettings.
-As this does not clearly identify a "second best" match, make sure to set your _PruningConfig_ to (0,1,0,1).
+As this does not clearly identify a "second best" match, you may want to set your _PruningConfig_ to (0,1,0,1).
 This effectively disables the tree search and selects the best fit at every time step.

 ### tabgen.processing
 This module implements two classes tying the whole system together: